FelixSchoen/blksprs/README.md

 - Element-wise exponentiation
 - ...

+Further helpful operations that do **not** support gradient calculation include:

+-

 Note that in order to correctly apply element-wise operations between two sparse tensors their sparsity layouts have to match.